VirgilSecurity/awesome-virgil/docs/sdk/net/v4.0(latest)/dot-net-csharp-features.rst

 Import and Export Keys
 ----------------------

-If you need to import or export your Public/Private keys you can easily do it. **Какие условия или предостережения?
-Supported wire representation.**
+`Code sample <dot-net-csharp-programming-guide.html#import-and-export-keys>`__

--> `Code sample <dot-net-csharp-programming-guide.html#import-and-export-keys>`__
+If you need to import or export your Public/Private keys you can easily do it.

 Encrypt Data
 ------------